 Capital Punishment and People with Intellectual Disabilities

 The case of Atkins v.
 Virginia was a landmark case in the United States Supreme Court.
 On August 16, 1996, two men, Daryl Atkins and William Jones, robbed, kidnapped, and then shot and killed Eric Nesbitt, a local airman from the U.S. Air Force.
 A clinical psychologist evaluated Atkins and testified at the trial that Atkins had an IQ of 59.
 The mean IQ score is 100.
 The psychologist concluded that Atkins was “mildly mentally retarded.”

 The jury found Atkins guilty, and he was sentenced to death.
 Atkins and his attorneys appealed to the Supreme Court.
-In June 2002, the Supreme Court reversed a previous decision and ruled that executions of mentally retarded criminals are ‘cruel and unusual punishments’ prohibited by the Eighth Amendment.
+In June 2002, the Supreme Court reversed a previous decision and ruled that executions of intellectually disabled criminals are ‘cruel and unusual punishments’ prohibited by the Eighth Amendment.
 Using the accepted language of the time, the court wrote in their decision:

 Clinical definitions of mental retardation require not only subaverage intellectual functioning, but also significant limitations in adaptive skills.
 Mentally retarded persons frequently know the difference between right and wrong and are competent to stand trial.
 Because of their impairments, however, by definition they have diminished capacities to understand and process information, to communicate, to abstract from mistakes and learn from experience, to engage in logical reasoning, to control impulses, and to understand others’ reactions.
 Their deficiencies do not warrant an exemption from criminal sanctions, but diminish their personal culpability (Atkins v.
 Virginia, 2002, par.
 5).